Field Trip: Death Valley

 Spring Break 2008

-While Wisconsin was still in the clutches of winter, the SNC Geology department gave a visit to California's Death Valley National Park.
+While Wisconsin was still in the clutches of winter, the St. Norbert College geology department gave a visit to California’s Death Valley National Park.
 In summer, Death Valley is one of the hottest places on Earth.
 In early spring, Death Valley felt pleasantly summerish.
 Death Valley is a beautiful study of the tectonics of the American southwest.
 The desert southwest is a series of such valleys.
 Death Valley also sports textbook examples of desert erosional features.
 As an added plus, in deserts there is little vegetation to obscure the geology!

 This photograph shows well the bleakness and ruggedness of the desert landscape.
 Reds, browns, and grays intermingle, dotted with a few plants which have adapted to the heat and dryness.
 In the background is a hill (a “range”), with an alluvial fan coming off it.
 An alluvial fan is a deposit of sediment (alluvium) that accumulates where a river leaves a mountain.
 The deposit is fan-shaped, hence the term.
 Though deserts do not get much precipitation, flash floods are not infrequent when it does rain, and these floods build alluvial fans.